 Organizational, user, and threat specific analysis results are available to the customer’s authorized users through the TAP Threat Insight Dashboard.

 To protect organizations from on-going threats, Proofpoint analyzes the data collected through TAP and applies the results to the TAP’s scanning and filtering process.
 Data collected is retained in an aggregated form until securely deleted.

 Proofpoint utilizes subprocessors to provide its services.
 A comprehensive list of the subprocessors may be found on the Trust site.

-Proofpoint maintains a documented information security program that is aligned with the requirements of NIST 800-53 and ISO 27001.
+Proofpoint maintains a documented information security program that is aligned with the requirements of NIST 800-53.
 Security controls include the following:

 - Data in transit is protected using HTTPS/TLS.

 - Encryption at rest is accomplished using AES 256.

 - Access control mechanisms are present for physical and logical access to the facilities and the infrastructure hosting the services.